flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 - [Definition file](../../lib/verification/attestation-types/t-00001-payment.ts)
 ## Description

-The purpose of this attestation type is to provide a general attestation of a [native payment](../definitions/native-payment.md) transaction.
+The purpose of this attestation type is to provide a general attestation of a _native payment_  transaction.
 Native payment on a blockchain is an elementary payment with the system currency, where funds are sent from one address to another.
-In case of chains based on the UTXO model, a specific generalization is applied.
+In case of chains based on the UTXO model, a specific generalization is applied (see Definitions in [flare-mcc docs](https://gitlab.com/flarenetwork/mcc/-/tree/master/docs)).

 A successful attestation is provided by extracting the following data about the transaction, which includes:
 - block number